 Have you heard of yacon syrup?
-This sweet-tasting alternative to sugar (pronounced “yuh-KON”) is becoming more and more popular in the low-carb community.
+This sweet-tasting alternative to sugar (pronounced “yuh-kon”) is becoming increasingly popular in the low-carb community.

-Yacon syrup is packed with prebiotic fiber that feeds good gut bacteria, and preliminary studies suggest that it might even help with weight loss.
-While human research on yacon is still a bit sparse, there are several potential benefits that make yacon attractive for low-carb dieters with a sweet tooth.
+Yacon syrup is packed with prebiotic fiber that feeds good gut bacteria, and early studies suggest that it might even help with weight loss.
+While there’s not much human research on yacon, there are several potential benefits that make it attractive for low-carb dieters with a sweet tooth.

-Yacon syrup comes from the roots of smallanthus sonchifolius (also called the yacon plant or the peruvian ground apple).
-Yacon is native to the Andes in South America, where it’s been used for centuries as a local folk medicine.
+Yacon syrup comes from the roots of the yacon plant, which is officially called smallanthus sonchifolius or the Peruvian ground apple.
+Yacon originally comes from the Andes Mountains in South America, where it’s been used for centuries as local folk medicine.

 Yacon is a tuber, much like a sweet potato, and its roots can be made into a low-carb syrup that’s a natural sweetener.

-To make yacon syrup, yacon roots are crushed to release juice, and the juice is then filtered and evaporated until a thick syrup is left.
-Yacon syrup has a sweet taste and amber color, with a consistency somewhere between maple syrup and molasses.
+Yacon roots are crushed to release juice.
+That juice is then filtered and evaporated until a thick syrup is left.
+Yacon syrup has a sweet taste and amber color, with a thickness that’s somewhere between maple syrup and molasses.

-The main ingredients in yacon syrup are fructooligosaccharides (FOS), a type of soluble fiber that passes through your system without being digested.
+The main compounds in yacon are called fructooligosaccharides (FOS), a type of soluble fiber that passes through your system without being digested.

 That said, yacon syrup isn’t entirely sugar-free.
-It does still contain fructose and glucose, which are simple sugars[*].
-However, with only 6g of sugar per tablespoon, yacon syrup is fairly low-carb, and a small amount of it goes a long way.
+It still contains fructose and glucose, two simple sugars[*].
+However, with only 6 grams of sugar per tablespoon, this syrup is fairly low-carb and low-calorie.
+Plus, a small amount goes a long way.

-Yacon contains a few beneficial compounds that may improve your health, ranging from prebiotic fiber to antioxidants.
-There are a few potential health benefits of yacon syrup, although it’s worth noting that human research on yacon is somewhat sparse.
-Here are the main possible yacon benefits:
+Yacon has a few beneficial compounds, ranging from prebiotic fiber to antioxidants, that may improve your health.
+While these compounds offer several potential health benefits, it’s worth noting that human research on yacon is somewhat limited.

 Blood Sugar Control